bmpbos/arepa/README.txt

 +-----------------+--------------------+
 | Entrez Gene     | L                  |
 +-----------------+--------------------+

+It should be noted that the gene id mapping is based on BridgeDB (van Iersel et al. 2010, http://www.bridgedb.org/).
+A list of system codes supported by arepa for extension can be viewed in the file **arepa/GeneMapper/etc/batchlist.txt**.

-1.3 Output
+Section 1.2 Output
 --------------------------------------------

-ARepA by default fetches data from 7 different public repositories, which are again listed below.
+ARepA by default fetches data from seven different public repositories, which are again listed below.
 For each repository, ARepA acquires the dataset names matching the taxonomic identifier specified by the input file.

 * Gene Expression/Gene co-expression - Data (text, pcl format), Metadata (python pickle), Documented R library containing both